An Overview of Videx (Didanosine)

 Take didanosine according to your health care provider's instructions.

-For more information on how to take didanosine, see the FDA drug labels for didanosine capsules (brand name: Videx EC) and didanosine pediatric powder for oral solution (brand name: Videx), from DailyMed.
+For more information on how to take didanosine, see the FDA drug labels for didanosine capsules (brand name: Videx EC) and didanosine powder for oral solution (brand name: Videx), from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-What should I do if I forget a dose?
+What Should I Do if I Forget a Dose?

-Take the missed dose as soon as you remember it.
+If you miss a dose of didanosine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Other possible side effects of didanosine include: